Fermion-parity qubit in a proximitized double quantum dot: Comparison to other qubit realizations

+Further experiments on Andreev spin qubits demonstrated coherent manipulation of the quasiparticle spin ~\cite{Hays_Science2021,PitaVidalNatPhys2023Aug}.
+These experiments were done in Al-based structures with relatively long parity and $T_1$ lifetimes, but with somewhat shorter the dephasing times \cite{Janvier_Science2015, Hays_PRL2018, Hays_Science2021,BargerbosPRXQuantum2022Jul}.
+These were attributed to low-frequency gate-potential fluctuations \cite{Janvier_Science2015,Hays_PRL2018}.
+For Andreev spin qubits the nuclear spin bath was similarly to usual spin qubits suggested to be the dominant dephasing mechanism \cite{Hays_Science2021,PitaVidalNatPhys2023Aug}.
+We expect that the parity qubit can mitigate fluctuations coupling to spin (Overhauser, magnetic fields, spin-orbit) because it is compatible with applying an external in-plane Zeeman field of a few 100~mT polarizing the spin (see also Sec.~\ref{sec:gate_times}).
+This suppresses dephasing because only fluctuations along the applied field contribute.
+By choosing either the weak or strong tunneling regime, the coherence can be optimized depending on the relative impact of fluctuations coupled to the spin degree of freedom and electric field noise coupling to $\tau$.

 {\em Pairs of quantum dots coupled to superconductors.---} Recently, other proposals for qubits in pairs of quantum dots coupled to superconductors have appeared.
-Ref.~\onlinecite{MalinowskiarXiv2023Mar} discusses two quantum dots coupled to a single superconducting island.
-By tuning the level energies of the quantum dots, a similar charge-insensitive sweet spot can be reached.
-An ongoing project \cite{Gorm2023} studies a pair of quantum dots in a Josephson junction where the qubit is encoded in Yu-Shiba-Rusinov states.
+Ref.~\onlinecite{MalinowskiarXiv2023Mar, Gorm2023} discusses two quantum dots coupled to a single superconducting island.
+In these proposals, similar charge-insensitive sweet spots can be reached.